China Seas (film): Production

 Irving Thalberg had worked on the film since 1930 when he assigned three different writers to come up with three different treatments.
 By 1931 Thalberg had decided on the one storyline and spent the next four years working on a script with two dozen writers, half a dozen dir/and three supervisors.

+John Lee Mahin said he and Jim McGuiness were called in by Irving Thalberg to look at the script by Jules Furthman.
+Mahin said Furthman "had stolen so much—practically word for word out of famous pieces.
+Things by Mark Twain and Somerset Maugham—and there was a well-known English novel of the time that he had taken a whole speech from.
+We discovered these, and we had to do quite a lot of rewriting.
+Granted, nothing’s new, but Jesus, you don’t just take whole lines of dialogue!"

 Gable had several temper tantrums on the set, which were tolerated by MGM studio chief Louis B. Mayer because the star had recently won an Academy Award for Best Actor in It Happened One Night (1934) on a loan-out to Columbia Pictures, and he did not want to risk losing him.
 Mayer even tolerated that Gable risked his life by refusing a stunt double in a sequence in which he assisted numerous Chinese extras in roping in a runaway steamroller that crashed up and down the decks of the cantilevered studio ship.

 China Seas was an early Hollywood formula adventure-movie loosely using the plot of Gable and Harlow's earlier film titled Red Dust (1932) featuring Mary Astor in Russell's role, which was subsequently remade with Gable, Ava Gardner and Grace Kelly two decades later as Mogambo (1953).

 Wallace Beery had worked with both Gable and Harlow in The Secret Six (1931), in which Gable and Harlow had smaller supporting roles and Beery played the lead.
 Beery and Gable also appeared together later the same year in the naval aviation film titled Hell Divers (1931), this time with Gable's part almost as large as top-billed star Beery's.
 The pairing of Gable and Harlow was so popular after Red Dust (1932) that they wound up making six films together, with the final one being finished posthumously after Harlow's untimely death.